wj-bj/StyleTransferGS/README.md

 , which incorperates [gsplat](https://github.com/nerfstudio-project/gsplat) to train gaussian splats instead of the offical version of "3D Gaussian Splatting for Real-Time Radiance Field Rendering".
 The new method of gsplat reduces GPU memory usage and speeds up the training process.

-* The aim of the project is to support the function of Style transfer.
+* The aim of the project is to support the feature of Style transfer.
-* A new expasion for the command ns-train, splatfactoStyle, is added for Stylizing 3DGS
+* A new expansion for the command ns-train, splatfactoStyle, is added for Stylizing 3DGS

 ## Technique